yilativs/springboot-app-docker-image-demo/readme.md

 * Logging system shutdown - shuts down your log system after all other beans are destroyed.
 * Environment variables are passed via JAVA_OPTS
 * Docker run parameters handling
-* Runs as non privileged user
+* Runs as non privileged user with custom uid and guid
 * Self signed SSL certificate generation - often useful for services running behind a reversed proxy.
 * Provides a VOLUME for data, which can be used to override application.properties
 * Exposes ports: